Hiking the Motion Path on the ECT : Petty Harbour to Little Bald Head

 After regaining the trail, we soon passed by Raymond's Gulch, which had two massive waterfalls pouring off the cliff face into the ocean below.
 It was in this stretch that we finished Motion Path and began our trek along the Spout section of the ECT.
 Spout is considered to be a challenging path as it is the longest part of the East Coast Trail system.

-By 4pm our energy and legs were almost exhausted and so coming across a semi established campsite we decided to relax for a bit and figure out whether it was advisable to continue onward.
-In the end we made coffee and apple crisp, dried out our laundered clothes from yesterday and took a ½ hour break.
-After this we had regained enough energy for the final push to the Spout.
+By 4pm our energy and legs were almost exhausted and so coming across a semi-established campsite we decided to relax for a bit and figure out whether it was advisable to continue onward.
+In the end, we made coffee and apple crisp, dried out our laundered clothes from yesterday and took a ½ hour break.
+After this, we had regained enough energy for the final push to the Spout.

 Wooden Long Point sign East Coast Trail.

-By mid afternoon we reached a river crossing beside the famous Spout.
+By mid-afternoon we reached a river crossing beside the famous Spout.
 The river was running really high from all the rain, and it was quite a challenge to make the crossing while being continually sprayed by the Spout.
 It was quite a lot of fun though.
-The Spout, which is a renown feature of the East Coast Trail, is a place where the wave action regularly forces a large plume of water into the air.
+The Spout, which is a renowned feature of the East Coast Trail, is a place where the wave action regularly forces a large plume of water into the air.
 It is both beautiful and mesmerizing to watch.

 After spending some time at the Spout, we continued for just over half a kilometre to Little Bald Head campsite.
 This is our first official ECTA site, and it is complete with wooden platforms on which to pitch tents, and it has a toilet nearby.